Yogesh0311/USB-drive-autintication-/README.md

-🔐 USB Drive Authentication Guide
+🔐✨ USB Drive Authentication System

-Your physical security key for Windows 💻🔑
+Your Personal Hardware Security Key for Windows 💻🔑⚡

-🌱 What Is This?

-A lightweight Python + Windows script that uses a USB drive as a physical authentication token.
+Secure your PC the cool way — using a USB pen-drive as a physical login key.

-If the correct USB is not connected →
+Remove the USB → boom, instant logoff.
-💥 Your Windows session logs off instantly.

-Think of it like a security key — the system stays open only as long as your USB is inserted.

-🔧 How It Works
+Plug it in → system stays unlocked.
+Simple.
+Fast.
+Effective.

+🌟 Why This Exists

+Passwords can be leaked.
+People can peek.
+Software locks can be bypassed.

+But your USB drive’s unique serial number?
+That’s a physical identity — harder to fake, harder to bypass.

-Every USB drive has a unique serial number.
+This project turns your USB drive into a real-world authentication token.

-Script checks every few seconds if that serial exists.

-If not found →

-shutdown -l

-→ system logs off.
+🚀 How It Works (Super Simple)

+1️⃣ You register your USB’s serial number
+2️⃣ The Python script keeps checking every few seconds 3️⃣ If the USB is missing → Windows logs off instantly 4️⃣ No chance for anyone to continue using your PC 🔒

-🧠 Core Concepts (Visual Summary)
+🧠 Core Concepts (Visual Quick Guide)
-🌟 Feature	🔍 Description
+🌟 Component	💡 What It Means
-🔌 USB Serial	Unique ID used as authentication
+🔌 USB Serial	Unique identity of your USB device
-📝 WMIC	Reads USB serial numbers from Windows
+📝 WMIC	Reads USB info from Windows
-🧠 Python Script	Monitors and compares serials
+🧠 Python Script	Handles the monitoring logic
-⚡ Auto Logoff	Logs out when unauthorized USB is detected 📂 Temp File	Used to store WMIC output briefly
+⚡ Auto-Logoff	Forces logoff if USB is removed
+🗃️ Temp File	Stores WMIC output briefly
-🔁 Loop	Checks USB every X seconds
+🔁 Loop	Keeps checking every 10 seconds
-🛠️ Project Structure
+🛠️ Project Structure (Clean & Minimal)
 usb-auth/
-├── usb_auth.py        # Main authentication script
+├── usb_auth.py        # Core authentication script
-├── README.md          # This guide
+├── README.md          # This creative documentation
-└── .gitignore         # Ignore temp + sensitive files
+└── .gitignore         # Ignores sensitive files

-📄 Core Script Example
+📸 Demo Flow (Conceptual)

+🔌 USB Inserted → System Active
+🧠 Script detects: “Serial OK”
+⏳ Keeps monitoring…

+❌ USB Removed → Unauthorized
+⚠️ Script detects: “Serial NOT FOUND”
+💥 Instant Logoff Triggered

+Just like pulling the key out of a car engine. 🚗💨

+💾 Example Code (Clean & Commented)
 import os
 import time

-TARGET_SERIAL = "037D13C130C0"  # Your USB serial
+# Your authorized USB serial number
+TARGET_SERIAL = "037D13C130C0"

 while True:
     time.sleep(10)